Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 ### Misc Info
 Digits are numbered from right (1) to left (8), so digits are 1-based index (MAX7219 starts from digit 1).
-Strings are left-aligned.
-You can pad strings putting blank spaces in front on them.
+Strings are normally left-aligned.
+You can pad strings using the function _MAX7219_lputs_ instead of _MAX7219_puts_.
 Numbers are right-aligned.
 You can pad numbers using a parameter in the function that prints number.

 ## Libray Setup